fteem/rubylogs/_posts/2015-07-07-writing-rails-middleware.md

 ---
 layout: post
-title: "Rack: How to write Rails middleware"
+title: "How to write Rails middleware"
 tags: [rails, rack, middleware]
-draft: true
 ---

 In my last two posts about Rack, I wrote about [the basics of Rack](/rack-first-principles){:target="_blank"} and [how to write middleware](/writing-rack-middleware){:target="_blank"}.
 If you have no idea what this is about, I recommend reading the last two posts (in the order above).
-For the rest of you, carry on - today we will see how to write awesome Rails middleware using Rack and how to use it in any Rails application.
+For the rest of you, carry on - today we will see how to write awesome Rails middleware and how to use it in any Rails application.
 Rails and Rack play together really nice, so keep on reading!

 ## Rails on Rack